 - burning sensation in the lips and mouth

-- skin rash
+- a skin rash known as hives

-- runny nose
+- a runny nose

 - streaming eyes